MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 ## Verify ACS collector performance

-### Monitor performance data of ACS with Performance Monitor
+### Monitor performance data of ACS with Performance monitor

 1. Log on to the computer that has Performance monitor installed.